Sum-of-Squares Relaxations for Information Theory and Variational Inference: Experiments

-We can then consider $\omega \in \{-r,\dots,r\}$, and compute the various bounds: OPT, SOS (which are equal here, and for which we sampled $200$ values of $\log r$ between $-4$ and $4$), and QT (with a version only optimized over diagonal $V$), and the old version of QT from~\cite{bach2022information}, where we only learn diagonal matrices $V$).
-We see in \myfig{entropy_1d} that the optimal bound is numerically identical to the full quantum bound, and close to the one with diagonal $V$, but with a strong improvement over the bound from~\cite{bach2022information}.
-Results are obtained by an interior-point method~\cite{grant2008cvx}.
-We also display the optimal matrix $V$ for the quantum approximation.
+We consider $\omega \in \{-r,\dots,r\}$, and compute the various bounds: OPT, SOS (which are equal), and QT (together with a version only optimized over diagonal $V$), and the old version of QT from~\cite{bach2022information} (where we only learn diagonal matrices $V$).